NKavindya/Lex-Yacc/DesignProject/FilesExplanation.md

   - Register allocation (EAX, EBX, ECX, EDX, ESI, EDI)
   - Stack frame management (parameters at EBP+8, locals at EBP-offset)
   - Code for expressions, statements, function calls, control flow
-- **Machine Code Generation**: Assembles assembly into relocatable and absolute formats

 **Why we need it**: Translates AST into executable code.
 This is the final phase of compilation.